 Trial basis before signing up for the premium

-There’s no question the most common way that a free VPN makes money is by offering a paid version as an alternate.
+There’s no question the most common way that a free service makes money is by offering a paid version as an alternative.
 ProtonVPN, for example, makes it clear to users that the paid version is what subsidies the free version and makes it possible.
 In some ways, the free version is an advertisement for the paid version even more than an ugly banner ad on a website.

 There’s a reason this revenue strategy works.
 In modern computing, we tend to prefer services that become part of our daily routine.
 If Google ever started charging for the free version of Gmail, most of us would be in trouble (especially if we are not willing to shell out money for Google G-Suite).
 We tend to get “hooked” and then rely on those services.

-For a free VPN, we might use it routinely as a primary way to access remote files.
+For a VPNs, we might use it routinely as a primary way to access remote files.
 We get used to the interface, we have the client installed on our phones and laptops.
 Yet, there is always the allure of moving up to the paid version which might offer a few premium features, readily available technical support, or other perks.
-The basic software experience is the same, but the hope with many free VPN services is that you will move up to the professional version.
+The basic software experience is the same, but the hope with many free services is that you will move up to the professional version.

-Even if a free VPN is hoping you upgrade to a professional version, the company might be showing you ads as a way to make money every time you connect.
+Even if a free service is hoping you upgrade to a professional version, the company might be showing you ads as a way to make money every time you connect.
 Interestingly, the ad-supported model is also the most varied in terms of where you see the ads.